 For hot days you should try gazpacho – a thick soup made from vegetables that is typically served cold.

 There’s some good wine made in Spain, but a favourite holiday drink of many is Sangria.
 This punch is made up of red wine and chopped fruits, and sometimes other spirits depending on the house style of the bar or restaurant you’re in.
-It’s delicious, colorful and pairs well with tapas.
+It’s delicious, colourful and pairs well with tapas.

-Greece or Spain: Which one should you choose?
+Greece or Spain: Which Should You Choose?

 Which country is the better destination depends entirely on what you want from your vacation.

-Spain is perfect for tourists who love exploring cities, but also want to spend some time sunbathing and swimming.
+On the other hand, Spain is perfect for tourists who love exploring cities, but also want to spend some time sunbathing and swimming.
 The opportunities for sightseeing are probably greater in Spain, and the food scene is arguably better than Greece too.